meghakorade16/video-summarization/README.md

 Please download the dataset directly from http://people.csail.mit.edu/yalesong/tvsum.

 # Software prerequisite:
-requirements.txt file shows all the required software packages needed to run the project
+requirements.txt file shows all the required software packages needed to run the project.
+You can use PIP install to install all the packages.

 # Steps to run the project
 1. Run /preprocess/preprocess.py file to extract frames from a test video.
 Frame extraction process is now one frame per second and it can be changed as per requirements.
+Preprocessing: TVSum Annotation file contains video ID, Category code and

 2. Run /video_segmentation/segment_video.py to run segmentation code.
 For segmentation, exsisting segmentation framework BubbleNet has been used.